KrishnaSathvik/ragaichatbot/kb/ai_ml/krishna_ai_experience.md

 **Key Responsibilities and Achievements:**

-At CVS Health, I built demand forecasting models in PySpark and TensorFlow predicting sales and supply trends, improving procurement accuracy and saving $15M annually.
+At CVS Health, I built demand forecasting models in PySpark and TensorFlow that predicted sales and supply trends.
+This was really exciting because I got to work with both data engineering and machine learning.
+I improved procurement accuracy and saved $15M annually, which was a huge win for the business.

 I engineered feature pipelines with dbt and Databricks for model-ready datasets, cutting preparation time by 40% and ensuring consistency across teams.
+This was important because data scientists were spending too much time on data preparation instead of building models.

-I tracked experiments with MLflow and automated retraining pipelines, boosting model performance by 18% over baseline.
+I tracked experiments with MLflow and automated retraining pipelines, which boosted model performance by 18% over baseline.
+The automated retraining was crucial because it kept the models fresh and accurate.

 I deployed models to production via Azure ML, implementing monitoring for drift and automating retraining triggers.
+This was my first experience with MLOps, and I learned a lot about production ML systems.

 **Technologies Used:**
 - PySpark, TensorFlow, MLflow